-Thanks to Skype for offering us their “Getting Started” guide on how to effectively use Skype in the classroom.
-For almost three years now, we at Break Into English (http://englishclassviaskype.com/) have been using Skype technology (long-distance calling, shared screen options, instant messaging services…) to teach online English lessons to individuals or small groups around the world.
+Thanks to Skype for offering us their “Getting Started” guide on using Skype effectively in the classroom.
+For almost three years now, we at Break Into English (https://englishclassviaskype.com/) have been using Skype technology (long-distance calling, shared screen options, instant messaging services…) to teach online English lessons to individuals or small groups around the world.

 Reading this guide has definitely helped us improve the ways in which we engage our students in class.
 For example, the idea of assigning various roles to students during presentations or other performances is indeed a good way of keeping everyone involved in the activity.
 Whether they act as sharers, inquirers, researchers, timekeepers, or scribes, each student must participate in the performance.

 using Skype effectively in the classroom from a technical point of view